ysyk2021/building-lasting-habits-a-simple-and-proven-method-to-establish-positive-behaviors-and-overcome/src/chapter-8-1.md

-# Tackling One Habit at a Time versus Simultaneously

 When it comes to building habits, it's common to have multiple behaviors we want to establish or change.
 The question then arises: should we focus on tackling one habit at a time or try to work on multiple habits simultaneously?
 In this chapter, we'll explore the benefits and considerations of both approaches.